-At JD Spicer Zeb Solicitors, our criminal defence lawyers have successfully represented clients facing common assault charges for decades.
+At JD Spicer Zeb Solicitors, our common assault solicitors have successfully represented clients facing common assault charges for decades.

-With extensive specialist expertise defending clients in relation to these types of serious criminal offences, we can effectively guide you through all stages of criminal proceedings.
+With extensive specialist expertise defending clients in relation to assault charges, we can effectively guide you through all stages of criminal proceedings.
 We recognise that facing these types of charges can be confusing and traumatic, and so we aim to provide clear advice and sympathetic support, while giving you the strongest chance of a positive outcome.

-Our criminal defence lawyers speak a wide range of languages, so we can offer clear, effective legal advice to people from all backgrounds.
+Our common assault solicitors speak a wide range of languages, so we can offer clear, effective legal advice to people from all backgrounds.
 With strong links to various specialist criminal defence barristers, we can make sure you have the best possible advocate if your case goes to court.

 Thanks to our strong track record of securing the best available outcomes for clients facing even the most complex common assault charges, many of our clients come via referrals from previous clients we have helped.